-To mount the unit on the wall, slacken the two screws at each end of the case and separate the cover from the baseplate, taking care not to stress the ribbon cable which connects the front panel indicators to the main circuit board.
+To mount the unit on the wall, remove the two screws from the front of the case and separate the cover from the baseplate, taking care not to stress the ribbon cable which connects the front panel indicators to the main circuit board, as well as the cables which connect the Reset switch to the main board.

 For ease of installation, the ribbon cable can be removed from the main board by lifting the collar either side of the connector (see diagram 1).
 This will release the locking mechanism and the cable can be withdrawn.
+The Reset lead can be unplugged from CN7 on the main board.